The case for legalizing marijuana

 Sarah Morris | Wednesday, October 8, 2014

 It appears that we are approaching the end of our nation’s second failed prohibition.
 Over the past decade or so, a number of states have passed initiatives to decriminalize marijuana and implement exceptions for the use of medical marijuana under prescription.
 In 2012, Colorado and Washington became the first two states to legalize the recreational use of the plant and regulate its production and sale, akin to that of alcohol and tobacco.
 As November nears, Alaska, Oregon and Washington D.C. will vote on measures to adopt similar policies in their own jurisdictions.
 Over the past year alone, American opinions favoring the general legalization of marijuana have substantially increased, with 58 percent in favor of the notion as of October 2013.
-Marijuana should be legalized and regulated for numerous reasons, the most notable being scientific realities, social injustices and economic benefits of legalization.
+Marijuana and products like CBD should be legalized and regulated for numerous reasons, the most notable being scientific realities, social injustices and economic benefits of legalization.

 First and foremost, the historic condemnation and prohibition of marijuana have been perpetuated by a consistent refusal to accept the scientific research on cannabis use.
 This trend began in 1939 when the results of the La Guardia Committee proved to be in direct contrast to claims being publicized by the U.S. Treasury Department.
 This report found that “prolonged use of the drug does not lead to physical, mental or moral degeneration,” nor did it “observe any permanent deleterious effects from its continued use.”
 Furthermore, the report debunked claims that the substance was addictive and that it led to insanity, violence or deviance.